 I was actually given an inspiration image to work from when I was coming up with this design.
 The main part of this chunky knit blanket pattern is made up of the twisting cables throughout the blanket.
 At first, looking at the design, I thought it would be hard to recreate and charting it out made it look worse!
 But I swatched it out anyways and it was much easier than I expected once I saw the pattern taking shape.
-I could adjust as I needed and I think I’ve simplified it in a way that will make it super easy for you guys too.
 I also included the chart if that’s more helpful to you.

 I love the way the finished chunky knit blanket turned out and how the cables twist around each other to create a look that is so luxe and elegant.
 The yarn is super soft, easily washable and even has a little bit of a shine to it that I just adore!

 Free Blanket Sizing Guide